Shashwat-Joshi/Flutter/6.dice_roller/README.md

 # Dice Roller

-A simple dice roller app using 6 images as dice faces (No animations yet)
+A simple dice roller app using 6 images as dice faces ( No animations yet !! )